liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 This chapter focuses on the topics of interest to a Liferay developer.
-It is highly recommended that you first read the [Liferay Marketplace](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/liferay-marketpla-1) chapter of the User guide, where you will find detailed information about the Marketplace from an end user's perspective.
+It is highly recommended that you first read the [Liferay Marketplace](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/liferay-marketpla-1) chapter of *Using Liferay Portal*, where you will find detailed information about the Marketplace from an end user's perspective.

 ## Marketplace basics [](id=lp-6-1-dgen10-marketplace-basics-0)